k-stz/curr-rates/README.md

 # Currency Rates viewer
-A webapplication that shows the value of currency compared to others on a given day in a chart.
+A web application that shows the value of currency compared to others on a given day in a chart.

 Tt uses the "Free Currency Exchange Rates API" https://github.com/fawazahmed0/currency-api

+# Install
+TODO: add ansible playbook to setup on remote server of choice

 # example api call: